A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Introduction

 \section{Introduction}

-The volatility of a financial time series, such as stock returns or exchange rates, at a particular time point or during a particular time interval, is defined as the variance of the returns and serves as a measure of the uncertainty about the returns.
-The volatility, which is often of great interest to financial econometricians, is unobserved so that it is necessary to model it statistically in order to estimate it.
+The volatility of a financial time series, such as stock returns, is defined as the variance of the returns and serves as a measure of the uncertainty about the returns.
+The volatility, which is of great interest to financial econometricians, is unobserved and therefore often modelled statistically in order to estimate it.
 The two model classes most frequently used in volatility modelling are the Generalized Autoregressive Conditional Heteroscedastic (GARCH) models and the Stochastic Volatility (SV) models.
-The GARCH model \citep{Bollerslev1986} expresses the current volatility, conditional on the previous returns and volatilities, as a {\it deterministic} and linear function of the squared return and the conditional volatility in the previous time period.
-The SV model \citep{Taylor:1982,Taylor:1986}, on the other hand, use a latent stochastic process to model the volatility, which is usually taken as a first order autoregressive process.
+The GARCH model \citep{Bollerslev1986} expresses the current volatility, conditional on the previous returns and volatilities, as a {\it deterministic} and linear function of the squared returns and the conditional volatilities in the previous time period.
+The SV model \citep{Taylor:1982,Taylor:1986}, on the other hand, uses a latent stochastic process to model the volatility, which is usually taken as a first order autoregressive process.
 It is well documented that the GARCH and SV models are able to capture important effects exhibited in the variance of financial returns.
 For example, the volatilities in financial returns are observed to be highly autocorrelated in certain time periods and exhibit periods of both low and high volatility \citep{Benoit1967}.
 This so-called volatility clustering phenomenon can be modeled by the volatility processes introduced in the GARCH and SV models, making these volatility models widely employed in financial time series modelling.